AliShaukat786/My-PowerBI-Project1/README.md

 For this porpose i used to the HR data
-First i uploaded the data from exel, then i trasfor the the data to PowerBI there is 1500 rows and 41 columns, the data is raw data, i tranformt data then i see colums mentions A,B,C... i change colums to rows, Use the first rows header,i create  columns,  Attrition,  attrition count, age sorting ater all changes i create my dash board its shows total employees, Attrition employees, attrition rate, active employeesand avrage rate of employees.
+First i uploaded the data from exel, then i trasfor the the data to PowerBI there is 1500 rows and 41 columns, the data is raw data, i tranformt data then i see colums mentions A,B,C... i change colums to rows, Use the first rows header,i create  columns,  Attrition,  attrition count, age sorting after all changes i create my dash board its shows total employees, Attrition employees, attrition rate, active employeesand avrage rate of employees.
 For this porpose i show it in pie chart, baarchart, donate chart etc.